 We store your personal information for no longer than necessary for the purposes for which it was collected, including for the purposes of satisfying any legal or reporting requirements, and in accordance with our legal obligations and legitimate business interests.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data; the potential risk of harm from unauthorized use or disclosure of your personal data; the purposes for which we process your personal data; and the applicable legal requirements.

-You may access, correct, amend, or delete Content within Airtable.
+You may access, correct, amend, or delete Content within the Services.
 You own all Content you upload provided you have lawful title thereto.
 Content you delete (including Content containing personal information) may be retained in archived or backup copies in order to enable you to use certain features like revision history and base snapshots.
-For instructions on how to permanently delete Content from your Airtable account, please contact us at firstname.lastname@example.org.
-Please note that permanent deletion of Content through this process may impair or disable some features of the Service (such as revision history and base snapshots) with respect to that Content.
+For instructions on how to permanently delete Content from your Airtable Account, please contact us at email@example.com.
+Please note that permanent deletion of Content through this process may impair or disable some features of the Services (such as revision history and base snapshots) with respect to that Content.

 You also may have certain rights with respect to your data depending on the jurisdiction in which you live.
 Please see the jurisdiction-specific sections below for a description of those rights.